Neha-Maurya95/test-webhook/README.md

 ## Building docker images

-The Bitpoke Stack provides a base image for building and developing classic WordPress sites.
+The Bitpoke Stack provides a base image for building and developing classic WordPress sites.......
 The `Dockerfile` is as simple as:

 ```Dockerfile
 FROM docker.io/bitpoke/wordpress-runtime:6.0.3